AlexanderSambale/AlexanderSambale/README.md

 ## 💼 Miscellaneous

-- 💫 I will focus more on developing mobile apps with flutter and dart.
+- 💫 I will focus more on developing mobile apps implementing cool AI features with flutter and dart.
 - 😎 Looking for **freelancing projects** as Full Stack Developer.
 Open source related prefered.
 - 📫 How to reach me: github@samxela.eu